2024 Gatineau mayoral by-election: By-election process

 As Bélisle resigned with more than 12 months left in her term, according to the Act Respecting Elections and Referendums in Municipalities, a by-election must be held to replace her.
 The by-election must occur within four months of the notice of vacancy, within which the city clerk, who acts as chief electoral officer in municipal elections in Gatineau, must fix a Sunday as the by-election date.
 Candidates who are members of the city council at the time of filing their candidacy must also resign their position in order to run in the by-election.

 On February 27, 2024, city clerk Véronique Denis announced that the by-election would occur on June 9, 2024, and that advance voting would occur on June 2.
 The candidate nomination period will take place from April 26 to May 10.
-The city clerk's office estimated that the by-election would cost upwards of $2 million dollars.
+The city clerk's office estimated that the by-election would cost upwards of $2 million.